Cooper315315/music_copyright/README.md

 *   **Password Hashing (using `bcrypt` library):**

-      User passwords are not stored in plain text.
-Instead, they are hashed using bcrypt, a strong adaptive hashing algorithm.
-Bcrypt incorporates a salt to protect against rainbow table attacks and is computationally intensive, making it resistant to brute-force attacks [2]. *Justification:*  bcrypt is used because it is specifically designed for password hashing.
-Its adaptive nature allows the hashing time to be increased as computing power improves, maintaining its resistance to brute-force attacks over time.
-It's a standard recommendation for secure password storage [5].
+    Passwords are important credential information and must be protected, which is why bcrypt library is used to hash the password.
+This library also add salt to protect common attacks including rainbow table attacks and brute-force attacks.

+    *Justification:* bcrypt is designed specifically for password hashing.
+It is an effective method to withstand brute-force attacks and it is a highly recommended security features in a lot of application.

 *   **Input Sanitization (using `re` module):**